vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.11/overview.md

 ## Update `nuxt.config.js`

-In this release, we made the `middlewareUrl` property optional, but using it's good for security reasons.
+In this release, we've add the `middlewareUrl` and `ssrMiddlewareUrl` optional properties.
+You should use the to avoid security vulnerability.
-To enable the `middlewareUrl` property open the  `nuxt.config.js` file and add the `middlewareUrl` property in the `publicRuntimeConfig` object like shown below:
+To enable this properties open the  `nuxt.config.js` file and add the `middlewareUrl`  and `ssrMiddlewareUrl` property in the `publicRuntimeConfig` object like shown below:

 :::warning
 Make sure to pass whole url with protocol and/or port and suffix it with `/api/`.